CGamesPlay/hterminal/README.md

 **Basic programs**

 All normal terminal programs programs like ps, top, kill, ls, cd, etc. are all fully supported by HTerminal.
 HTerminal primarily works by providing transparent wrappers around exisitng commands to give them enhanced functionality (which can be disabled if needed).

+- *Planned* - terminal styles like colors and bold are not currently implemented.

+**Environment configurations**

+Programs like rvm and virtualenv work just fine in HTerminal, because HTerminal is not a shell.

 **Fish**